Michael Barratt (television presenter): Career from 1963

 Barratt joined Panorama in 1963 as a reporter and was much influenced, he said, by its lead presenter Richard Dimbleby.
-He was sent to cover international stories, which included an interview with Albert Schweitzer.
+He was sent to cover international stories, which included an interview with the theologian and humanitarian Albert Schweitzer.
 After two years on Panorama, he was asked to help establish 24 Hours.

 He was a Nationwide presenter from 1969 to 1977.
 Its creator, editor of television news Derrick Amoore, recognised the regional news programmes could help maintain an audience which had previously fallen away.
-Nationwide reached an of 11 million each evening at its height.
-"A lot of people at the BBC thought Nationwide was a scatty idea,” he once said.
-“It was live television taking in all 11 regions of the country, which was unheard of at the time... things went drastically wrong technically.
+Nationwide reached an audience of 11 million each evening at its height.
+"A lot of people at the BBC thought Nationwide was a scatty idea," he once said.
+"It was live television taking in all 11 regions of the country, which was unheard of at the time... things went drastically wrong technically.
 For the first three months we had egg on our faces every night.
 We were close to being a laughing stock."

 He was chairman of BBC Radio 4's Gardeners' Question Time from 1973 to 1977.
 He was also a presenter of Songs of Praise.
 Later, he worked on Thames Television's Reporting London in the 1980s.
 He appeared, as himself, in the film The Magic Christian.
 He regularly appeared on The Goodies, playing himself as a serious newsreader.
 In one episode, which was dedicated to punk rock, Barratt was depicted reading the news with a large safety-pin through his nose.
 In 1972, he was elected Rector of the University of Aberdeen.

 Barratt wrote several books including Michael Barratt's Complete Gardening Guide, Michael Barratt, Making the Most of the Media, and Making the Most of Retirement.
 His autobiography, Mr. Nationwide, was published in 2012.